The Small Business Growth Blog

 1. Keeping Customers.
 If running a business online which may also be offline or an ecommerce store, how are you ensuring you are not losing your visitors.
 These potential customers need to be drawn in.
 For example; if a customer has come close to buying what stopped them?
 Or if they have items in a basket then why did they abandon that basket?
 Move through the buyers journey to ensure you are not missing a step or process.
 Stay in commuincation to encourage them to come back and finish the transaction.
 1) Perform this action yourself – become the buyer.
 2) Hire an expert or company to help you cover all bases to minimize loss and maximize sales.
 3) Use Clearpay, Paypal & other options to ensure the customer has choices & completes a purchase.

 3. Tools and Tech.
-Are you using the latest systems and tools you need in todays modern business operation?
+Hire tech experts, store and backup data, optimise all sites, use cyber tools to prevent crime.
+Are you using advanced systems and tools for your business operation?
 If not why not?
 Where could you be left behind?
-You cannot afford to miss a trick, meaning investing intelligently in the right tools and – letting go of what is an extra cost that is not serving you.
-You have to have an edge technologically, as well as in every other area offline.
-Without the right systems in place you simply cannot achieve what I mentioned in tips 1 and 2.
-What do you need?
-Industry specific tools, websites, conferencing tools like Microsoft teams, cyber security, Google analytics, employee tracking software, Automation, marketing mix, online storage, accounting tools.
-Always back up your blog/website.
+You cannot afford to miss a trick, meaning investing intelligently in the right tools and – letting go of what is an extra cost or not serving you.
+You can have an edge technologically, as well as in every other area offline.
+Without the right key systems in place you simply cannot achieve optimum output and performance.
+What do you need to invest in?
+Examples are: Industry specific tools, websites, conferencing tools like Microsoft teams, cyber security, Google analytics, employee tracking software, Automation, a sophisticated marketing mix, online backup and storage, accounting software and tools.
 Here is a tip from wordpress backup experts duplicator.com who you can join by clicking here:Protect your backups from ransomware 3-2-1 rule:

 • 3 copies of your data